miasydney/Term3Assignment1/README.md

 // declares a new variable named makes, which stores an array containing 3 string values. let makes = ["Ford", "Holden", "Toyota"]

-// declares a new variable named models, which stored an array.
-// this array is constructed using the Array.from() method which will create an array from the argument passed to it.
-// what is passed to it is a new Array consisting of 40 values, and a method to be performed on each item, which adds 1980 to each item.
-On each iteration as this new array is being created, this will increase by one, creating an array of 40 individual numbers which start at 1980 and go to 2019. let models = Array.from(new Array(40), (x,i) => i + 1980)
+// declares a new variable named models, which stores an array.
+This array is constructed using the Array.from() method which will create an array from the argument passed to it.
+What is passed to it is a new Array consisting of 40 values, and a method to be performed on each item, which adds 1980 to each item.
+On each iteration as this new array is being created, this will increase by one, creating an array of 40 individual numbers which start at 1980 and go up to 2019. let models = Array.from(new Array(40), (x,i) => i + 1980)

 // here a new function is defined with the name randomIntFromInterval.
 It takes two arguments, stored in the temporary variables min and max. function randomIntFromInterval(min,max) { // min and max included
     // this line defines what the function will return.
-The randomIntfromInterval function will return a number, return Math.floor(Math.random()*(max-min+1)+min);
+The randomIntfromInterval function will return a number that has been created with the Math.random() method and multiplying it with the max minus the min variables that were passed as an argument to the function and then adding the min. return Math.floor(Math.random()*(max-min+1)+min);
 }

 // initiates a for loop to iterate over the models array. for (model of models) {
   // the make variable is assigned to a random result produced using the makes array.
-The makes array is used by calling its name makes with [] square brackets to provide the index to access.
+The makes array is used by calling its name, 'makes', with [] square brackets to provide the index to access.
 To provide the index, the randomIntFromInterval method is called, with 0 as the minimum value and makes.length (the length of the array) -1 as the maximum. make = makes[randomIntFromInterval(0,makes.length-1)]
-  // here the same is done as above, however it declares that the model variable be assigned to a random index using the models array. model = models[randomIntFromInterval(0,makes.length-1)]
+  // here the same is done as above, however it declares that the model variable be assigned to a random index of the models array. model = models[randomIntFromInterval(0,makes.length-1)]